 Free Themes for WordPress – WordPress has thousands of free themes available.
 If you are not interested in purchasing a paid theme right away, this is a great place to start.
 It will allow you to start your blog without spending a lot of money in the beginning.
 There is lots of research online about the themes and be sure to check the themes rating before you download it and install it onto your blog.
 Look for themes with a four or five star rating.

 The theme that I use on my blog is a paid theme called Magazine Premium, but they also have a free version as well with a few less bells and whistles.

 Any home and garden blogger knows the value of Pinterest.
 It is an amazing platform for sending traffic to your blog.
 Like all forms of social media, it can also be a huge time suck.
 What starts out as a few minutes “just looking around” can end up as hours wasted.
 Tailwind is essential for me to schedule my pins so that I have the time needed to actually create content for my blog.
 The pin scheduler is worth its weight in gold and is high on my list of blogging resources for a reason – it sames me so much time!
 They have plans in all sizes and prices and your first 100 pins are free.
 Check out Tailwind here.

 Photo editing is a big part of running a blog.
-I use the paid version of PicMonkey.
+PicMonkey is a great tool for this job.
 It has a lot of bells and whistles that make it worth the small fee.
 They also have a free trial so that you can test the product before you purchase, too.
 You can check out PicMonkey here.

 Driving Traffic to Your Blog